open-telemetry/opentelemetry.io/content/en/blog/2023/contributing-to-otel/index.md

 ---
-title: How Can I Contribute to OpenTelemetry?
+title: Thinking about contributing to OpenTelemetry?
+Here's how I did it.
 linkTitle: Contributing to OTel
 date: 2023-09-08
 author: